xigxog/kubefox/docs/concepts.md

-: KubeFox operates on an event-driven architecture, where all requests and responses, including synchronous calls, are conceptualized as Events and communicated as messages among Components via brokers.
+: KubeFox operates on an event-driven architecture, where all requests and responses, including synchronous calls, are conceptualized as Events and communicated as messages among Components via Brokers.
 The KubeFox Event model offers a straightforward and versatile interface to encapsulate distinct, and optionally typed, state changes.

-: To illustrate, an HTTP request undergoes conversion by the HTTP Adapter into a KubeFox Event, which is subsequently transmitted to a broker for routing to a specific Component.
+: To illustrate, an HTTP request undergoes conversion by the HTTP Adapter into a KubeFox Event, which is subsequently transmitted to a Broker for routing to a specific Component.
 The Component can then utilize the Event in a generic manner or, alternatively, inspect its type and access type-specific attributes as needed.